-The Horseheads Middle School faculty believes that homework is a vital component of a student's education.
+Homework is a vital component of a student's education.
 Homework is assigned to reinforce lessons that are presented in the classroom or to help students prepare for upcoming classroom activities.
 The responsibility for homework completion ultimately rests with each and every student.